Asymptotic invariants of lattices in locally compact groups: Introduction

 For every $n$ by construction the set $D_n$ is finite.
 We consider now the finite set of translates of $D_n$ which are pointed at an element of the original $D_n$.
 When we take the nerve of the associated covering by balls of radius $2\eta$ we are just considering a finite simplicial complex and we are choosing its root at random.

-Now as above we let $n$ go to infinity and we take the limit following the ultraproduct of the sequence of pointed finite simplicial complexes as in \cite{CGS} (which is closely related to the Benjamini-Schramm convergence of finite simplicial complexes).
+Now as above we let $n$ go to infinity and we take the ultraproduct of the sequence of pointed finite simplicial complexes as in \cite{CGS} (which is closely related to the Benjamini-Schramm convergence of finite simplicial complexes).
 This will give us a random (not anymore finite) simplicial complex.
-We have taken this ultraproduct forgetting about the underlying structure of being the nerve of a cover of $(M/\Gamma_n)_\eps$.
-We could also follow the procedure as before to construct $\eta$-discrete subsets of $M$ and then take their nerve.
-However these two constructions agree.
-Now the fact that the ultraproduct of the cross sections is the cross section of the regular ultraproduct will tell us that the random simplicial complex obtained in this way is a discretization (read cross section) of the nerve of the random cover defined above.
+Again, the hypothesis that the sequence is Farber, will tell us that this random simplicial complex is contractible.
+Now the fact that the ultraproduct of the cross sections is the cross section of the regular ultraproduct will tell us that the random simplicial complex obtained in this way is a field of simplicial complexes of the \textit{cross equivalence relation} of an action of $G$.

 We now have to observe two facts.
 The first is that \cite{kye2015} implies that the $\ell^2$-Betti numbers of the discretization and the process itself are the same (modulo a covolume factor).
 The second is that it follows from \cite{CGS} that the $\ell^2$-Betti numbers of the finite random simplicial complexes converge as in L\"uck approximation theorem to the $\ell^2$-Betti numbers of the ultraproduct of the sequence.
 Finally a little bit of checking on covolumes and constants will give the desired result.